 - Render the fat at a lower temperature to help prevent overcooking, removing the liquified lard as quickly as possible.

-This is a different way of doing things compared to most lard tutorials I’ve seen, but it worked out really well!
+This is a different way of doing things compared to most lard tutorials I’ve seen, but it works well!

-As with all recipes in my slow food DIY section, this recipe on how to make lard is not for everyone.
-However, if you’ve already tried making butter and want a more challenging project, this may be a good fit.
+This recipe on how to make lard is not for everyone, as it is a slow food recipe.
+However, if you’ve already tried Amish butter and want a more challenging project, this may be a good fit.
 Here’s what you’ll need:

 - Several pounds of pork fatback